-In addition, in accordance with House Bill 408, enacted in the FY 2018 legislative session, the Preliminary Proposed Budget includes \$100,000 to fund the third year of the Pipe Emergency Replacement Loan Program (PipeER), which provides loans of up to \$5,000 per eligible residential customer to finance the replacement of leaking on-property water service lines.
-This year we are proposing that the unspent balance of this loan program be deposited in the WSSC Water Fund to support customers who are struggling to pay their water and sewer bill.
+In addition, in accordance with House Bill 408, enacted in the FY 2018 legislative session, the Proposed Budget includes \$100,000 to fund the third year of the Pipe Emergency Replacement Loan Program (PipeER), which provides loans of up to \$5,000 per eligible residential customer to finance the replacement of leaking on-property water service lines.
+The remaining balance in the loan fund is returned to WSSC Water.
+Beginning in FY 2021, WSSC Water will transfer those available funds to the Water Fund.